AlgebraicJulia/Decapodes.jl/docs/src/nhs.md

 to_graphviz(momentum)
 ```

 Why did we write "StressDivergence" instead of ∇⋅τ, as in the linked equation?
 According to [this docs page](https://clima.github.io/OceananigansDocumentation/stable/physics/turbulence_closures/), the user makes a selection of what model to insert in place of the term ∇⋅τ.
-For example, in [the isotropic case](https://clima.github.io/OceananigansDocumentation/stable/physics/turbulence_closures/#Constant-isotropic-diffusivity), Oceananigans.jl replaces this term with: ∇⋅τ = nuΔv.
+For example, in [the isotropic case](https://clima.github.io/OceananigansDocumentation/stable/physics/turbulence_closures/#Constant-isotropic-diffusivity), Oceananigans.jl replaces this term with: ∇⋅τ = *ν*Δv.
 Thus, we write StressDivergence, and replace this term with a choice of "turbulence closure" model.
 Using the "constant isotropic diffusivity" case, we can operate purely in terms of scalar-valued forms.

 This is [Equation 2: "The tracer conservation equation"](https://clima.github.io/OceananigansDocumentation/stable/physics/nonhydrostatic_model/#The-tracer-conservation-equation).

 ```@example DEC
 tracer_conservation = @decapode begin
   (c,C,F,FluxDivergence)::DualForm0